 Unveiling of Gateway design plans at annual Supporters’ Day

-This year’s Supporters’ Day at the Earth Trust saw the unveiling of some of the design plans for our new Gateway skills and learning building, Earth Lab.
+This year’s Supporters’ Day at the Earth Trust saw the unveiling of some of the design plans for our new skills and learning building, Earth Lab.
 The event opened with CEO Jayne Manley on the value of green spaces in Oxfordshire as a key part and contribution to the bigger carbon neutrality or net zero carbon and biodiversity picture.
-White Design then took the stage to talk guests through some of the exciting design ideas and offered a never before seen preview of the architectural drawings for this innovative learning space.
+White Design then took the stage to talk guests through some of the exciting design ideas for the Gateway project and offered a never before seen preview of the architectural drawings for this innovative learning space.

 There was an overwhelmingly positive and supportive response from guests who got the chance to ask questions and speak to Craig White and Ellie Lasota about aspects of the designs.